xiangyazi24/me/content/course/midterm_oral_302.md

 <strong>Theory of Computation</strong>
 1. Finite State Machine and Regular Expression.
 2. Stack Machine.
-3. Product of two finite machine
+3. Product of two finite state machine
 4. Pigeonhole Principle and Pumping Lemma
 The above list is not intended to be complete.
 Again, I expect that you will do you own research to pick your own topic.